 From this strategic plan we will work together to address five factors identified through the data that impacts the prevention of domestic violence, sexual assault, and teen dating violence in the Fairbanks North Star Borough:

 All are welcome to the table; we value your voice.
-Meetings are typically the last Wednesday of the month, at noon.
-Meeting location rotates between Alliance partners.
+Meetings are typically the last Wednesday of the month at noon over Zoom.

 The FPA's guiding documents, the Community Readiness Assessment and Strategic Plan, are linked below.
 An external evaluator, the Goldstream Group, collects secondary and survey data to create a biannual Community Readiness Assessment (CRA).
 The CRA informs the FPA's strategic planning committee as they develop the alliance's goals and action steps.